seo4ajax/seo4ajax-akamai/README.md

 - Open the "Property Manager" in ​Akamai Control Center​
 - Add a new "Rule" for SEO4Ajax called for example "Proxy bot requests to SEO4Ajax"
   - Add a "Match All" criteria testing if the "user-agent" is one of the following values: `google`, `bing`, `yandex`, `baidu`
-  - Add a "Match All" criteria with the "AND" operator testing if the "extension" is not of the following values: "jpg", "gif", "png", "ico", "css", "woff", "ttf" (add missing extensions depending on the resources on your website)
+  - Add a "Match All" criteria with the "AND" operator testing if the "extension" is not of the following values: `jpg`, `gif`, `png`, `ico`, `css`, `woff`, `woff2`, `ttf` (add missing extensions depending on the resources on your website)
 - Define the "Behavior"
-  - Add a behavior with "api.seo4ajax.com" for the Server Host Name value, make sure to set "Cache key hostname" and "Forward host header" to "Origin Hostname"
+  - Add a behavior with `api.seo4ajax.com` for the "Server Host Name value", make sure "Cache key hostname" and "Forward host header" are set to `Origin Hostname`
-  - In the "Modify outgoing request path" section, select "Replace the entire path" for the "Action", and set the "replace with" value to "/<token>/{{builtin.AK_ORIGINAL_URL}}" where <token> is the token of your website in SEO4Ajax
+  - In the "Modify outgoing request path" section, select "Replace the entire path" for the "Action", and set the "replace with" value to `/<token>/{{builtin.AK_ORIGINAL_URL}}` where `<token>` is the token of your website in SEO4Ajax